Find out about a range of registration services for births, deaths, marriages and civil partnerships.

 A death may be registered in any District Registration Office in Northern Ireland.

-You must complete a Death Registration Form and have the medical certificate cause of death issued by the Doctor or Hospital, which must be given to the relevant registrar.
+You must fill in a Death Registration Form and have the medical certificate cause of death issued by the Doctor or Hospital, which must be given to the relevant registrar.

 For deaths referred to the coroner, they will issue a cause of death certificate directly to the relevant registration office, who will contact the next of kin to organise the registration.